Abdul Rahim Ansari

 Abdul Rahim Ansari (अब्दुल रहिम अंसारी) is a Nepalese politician.
-He is a member of Provincial Assembly of Madhesh Province belonging to the People's Socialist Party, Nepal.
+He is a former member of Provincial Assembly of Madhesh Province belonging to the People's Socialist Party, Nepal.
 Ansari, a resident of Sakhuwa Prasauni Rural Municipality, was elected via 2017 Nepalese provincial elections from Parsa 3(A) constituency.
 He garnered 7,004 votes during the election.

 Personal life

 Ansari was born on 12 April 1978 to father Chaughur Miya and mother Nirbani Khatun.